Skip to Main Content

 What is the exposure to grossing like in your program?

-On subspecialty surgical pathology rotations, including GI resections, Head & Neck/Endocrine, Gynecologic, Breast resections, Genitourinary, Thoracic, Dermatopathology, Pediatric/Bone Soft tissue services, residents work in the gross room closely with a team of exceptional pathologists’ assistants who are passionate about being in the academic environment and contributing to resident education.
-Grossing responsibilities begin at 1pm and go no later than 6pm, but are frequently done before this.
-Additional supervision and support are provided by fellows and attendings who come to the gross room to evaluate complex cases together with the resident.
+On subspecialty surgical pathology rotations, including GI resections, Head & Neck/Endocrine, Gynecologic, Breast resections, Genitourinary, Thoracic, Dermatopathology, Pediatric/Bone Soft tissue services, residents work in the gross room closely with a team of pathologists’ assistants who are passionate about being in the academic environment.
+Gross responsibilities begin at 1:30pm when the resident discusses the educational cases with the covering PA and come up with an plan for grossing for the afternoon.
+Fellows and attendings come to the gross room to evaluate complex cases together with the resident.

 What does your program have in place to ensure resident wellness?

-The Departments of Pathology and Laboratory Medicine both have designated departmental faculty Wellness Officers, Drs.
-Jocelyn Chandler and Nataliya Sostin, who have designed a wellness curriculum and lead a resident wellness committee.
+The Departments of Pathology and Laboratory Medicine both have designated faculty involved in resident wellness.
+The program has a wellness curriculum and a resident wellness committee.
 The YNHH GME office supports an annual house staff wellness week and there is 24/7 availability to the Housestaff Lounge, well-stocked with coffee and food items, free of charge.
+In addition, the program has policies to ensure residents have the opportunity to get adequate rest following call.

 Do residents present tumor boards?